boostorg/redis/README.md

 * Support server pushes and requests in the same connection object, concurrently.

-Long-lived connections follow the same principle and will be discussed more later.
+The need for this design becomes more apparent in long-lived connections which we will discuss later (see subscriber.cpp for an example).
 Before we go to the next sections, users might find it useful to skim over the examples in order to gain a better feeling about the library capabilities.